Pats101/inspiring-quote-generator/README.md

 # inspiring-quote-generator

+>> what this web page does is displaces each of the quotes and the author.
+> If a quote captures your interest - you can save it to your favourites list by clicking the grey heart icon which will turn red and save the quote to the local storage.
+> By clicking the favourites Button on the top left corner, your favourites list will be displayed and you can remove or unlike quotes that no longer speaks to you - you can do so by clicking the red heart icon associated with the quote.

 >> The API used is 'https://type.fit/api/quotes'
 >>> twitter documentation: 'https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/guides/web-intent'
 - it generates quotes and their author

-what this web page does is displaces each of the quotes and the author.

-#Features
+>Features
 - Home
 - Favorite
+- Twitter

 >> Home
 - This feature is where all quotes are displayed one at a time.